smart-chain-fr/asyncbatch/README.md

 ```

 This example demonstrates creating an AsyncBatch instance, defining an asynchronous action function, and starting the processing of data items.
 the `create` method is ideal for more complex use cases where you need more control over the batch process.
 It allows you to configure the batch process, start and pause it, and resume it later as needed.
-It also provides an event emitter that can be used to handle events.
+It also provides an event listeners that can be used to handle events.
 See the [Advanced Usage](#advanced-usage) section for more details.

 ### Options